-A client endpoint may use a "Position Zero read chunk" to convey most or all of an entire RPC call, rather than including the RPC call message inline.
-A Position Zero read chunk might be necessary if the RPC call message is too large to fit inline.
+A requester may use a "Position Zero read chunk" to convey most or all of an entire RPC call, rather than including the RPC call message inline.
+A Position Zero read chunk is necessary if the RPC call message is too large to fit inline.
 RFC 5666 Section 5.1 defines the operation of a "Position Zero read chunk."

-To support gathering a large RPC call message from multiple locations on the client, a Position Zero read chunk may be comprised of more than one xdr\read\chunk.
+To support gathering a large RPC call message from multiple locations on the requester, a Position Zero read chunk may be comprised of more than one xdr_read_chunk.
 Each read chunk that belongs to the Position Zero read chunk has the value zero in its Position field.